-As an overall ambition, IFI Education endeavours to provide access to a wide range of film and moving image among diverse audiences, and to facilitate critical and active engagement.
-To this end, we work with teachers and students, contribute to education policy and development, and promote the case for media literacy in national and international education debates.
+IFI Education has the national remit for film education in Ireland.
+We aim to provide access to a wide range of film and moving image among diverse audiences, and to facilitate critical and active engagement.
+We work with teachers and students, contribute to education policy and development, and promote the case for media literacy in national and international education debate.

-by The Arts Council
+The IFI is supported by The Arts Council